This is the multi-page printable view of this section. Click here to print.

 * This corresponds to the tag: apache-parquet-<VERSION>-rc<NUM>

-* https://github.com/apache/parquet-mr/tree/<SHA1>
+* https://github.com/apache/parquet-java/tree/<SHA1>

 The release tarball, signature, and checksums are here: